Skip to main content

 We are particularly excited about National Pro Bono Week taking place from 6-10 November 2017 when we are running Public Legal Education events across the country.

-The BPP Pro Bono Centre, in collaboration with the Citizenship Foundation, is inviting legal professionals and law students across the UK to be part of a coordinated public legal education campaign to bring the law to life in their local secondary schools.
+Social Impact at BPP, in collaboration with the Citizenship Foundation, is inviting legal professionals and law students across the UK to be part of a coordinated public legal education campaign to bring the law to life in their local secondary schools.
 You can join the campaign to share your skills and knowledge with young people, through the delivery of a one hour workshop on Social Media and the Law.
 The workshop examines real life cases of people who have committed offences over social media and gets schoolchildren to consider their opinions about an area of the law which is rapidly changing and evolving.

 You are encouraged to contact a secondary school local to you to set up a workshop during w/c 6th November 2017, and you will receive support throughout the campaign including: